Spain - Country Commercial Guide

 • WEEE Label: The symbol indicates that the product should not be discarded as unsorted waste but must be sent to separate collection facilities for recovery and recycling.
 The WEEE marking must appear on any electrical and electronic equipment placed on the EU market.

 • Footwear Label: Clothes and other textile products sold in the EU are required to carry a label with information on the textile fiber composition.
 This enables your customers to make an informed decision when they buy.
 According to EU rules, the term “footwear” refers to all articles with applied soles designed to protect or cover the foot.
-For example: flat or high-heeled shoes, sandals, boots, slippers, espadrilles, sports shoes (including specialist sports shoes and those with skates attached).
+For example: flat or high-heeled shoes, sandals, boots, slippers, espadrilles, and sports shoes (including specialist sports shoes and those with skates attached).
 There may be additional requirements, depending on the country where you plan to market the footwear.

 • Textile Label: Every textile product must be labelled or marked to show its fiber composition whenever the product is marketed in the EU.
 These labels must be firmly attached to the product, for example, sewn in.
-This requirement concerns all products made up of at least 80 percent of textile fibers, calculated by weight, such as: clothing, furniture coverings, mattress coverings, camping tents.
+This requirement concerns all products made up of at least 80% of textile fibers, calculated by weight, such as: clothing, furniture coverings, mattress coverings, camping tents.

 Voluntary Marks and Labels